flutter/website/hot-reload.md

 In Dart, [static fields are lazily initialized](https://news.dartlang.org/2012/02/static-variables-no-longer-have-to-be.html).
 This means that the first time you run a Flutter app and a static field is read, it is set to whatever value its initializer was evaluated to.
 Global variables and static fields are treated as state, and thus not reinitialized during hot reload.

 If you change initializers of global variables and static fields, a full restart is necessary to see the changes.
 For example, consider the following code:

 ```
 final sampleTable = [
-  new Table("T1"),
+  Table("T1"),
-  new Table("T2"),
+  Table("T2"),
-  new Table("T3"),
+  Table("T3"),
-  new Table("T4"),
+  Table("T4"),
 ];
 ```
 After running the app, if you make the following change:
 ```
 final sampleTable = [
-  new Table("T1"),
+  Table("T1"),
-  new Table("T2"),
+  Table("T2"),
-  new Table("T3"),
+  Table("T3"),
-  new Table("T10"),    //modified
+  Table("T10"),    //modified
 ];
 ```
 and then hot reload, the change is not reflected.

 Conversely, in the following example:
 ```